 How can Pure Employment Law help?

 Settlement Agreements can be used in lots of different situations and everyone’s circumstances are unique, so it is important to get the right advice.
 We understand that it may be a difficult time and the process can be confusing, but we are here to help you and explain it all.
 Our friendly team of solicitors advise on hundreds of Settlement Agreements each year, covering everything from straightforward voluntary redundancies to high value complex disputes.
 We have a fantastic track record, as you can see from our reviews and testimonials, including a rating of 4.9 on Trustpilot, and we offer a free no obligation chat to any potential Settlement Agreement clients.
 Please call us today on 01243 836840.

-We regularly act for clients all over England and Wales and can advise you by telephone, email or online meeting (Zoom/Teams/Skype etc).
-So even with the current lockdown we are still able to advise you in whatever way suits you best.
+We regularly act for clients all over England and Wales and can advise you by telephone, email or online meeting (Zoom/Teams/Skype etc), whatever suits you best.

 Whatever your situation, our solicitors take the time to discuss the terms of the Settlement Agreement with you.
 We can advise you on issues such as notice pay, bonuses, employee benefits and potential claims.
 Unlike some other firms, we will talk you through your options and where appropriate, we can negotiate with your employer to ensure you get the best possible deal.